-The Fund gains exposure to the various asset classes by investing in underlying funds managed by PIML and other specialist investment managers.
+The Fund gains exposure to the various asset classes by investing directly and indirectly (via underlying funds managed by PIML and other specialist investment managers).
 This multi-manager approach reduces the risk associated with using a single specialist investment manager, as an individual specialist investment manager's performance can change over time or with different market conditions.